AvishkaLiyanaarachchi/Mobile-application-for-final-project/README.md

-This is train details page and train details display as a list view.
+.
 After clicking items in the list view this will display